JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 When we talk about side-effects, we are referring to two possible meanings.
 The first are "non-native" side-effects that use techniques like monoids, monads, applicatives, and arrows.
 The second are "native side-effects", which are effects provided by the RunTime System (RTS) and which can't be emulated by pure functions.

 Some examples of native effects are:
-- Node + Browser:
-    - Console IO
+- Shared
     - Random number generation
     - Exceptions
     - Reading/writing mutable state
+    - Writing/reading to/from local storage
+- Node only:
+    - Console IO
 - Browser only:
     - DOM manipulation
     - XMLHttpRequest / AJAX calls
     - Interacting with a websocket
-    - Writing/reading to/from local storage

 PureScript's [`purescript-effect`](https://pursuit.purescript.org/packages/purescript-effect/) package defines a monad called `Effect`, which is used to handle native effects.
 The goal of the `Effect` monad is to provide a typed API for effectful computations, while at the same time generating efficient Javascript.